BetaCarinae-lab/noodle/README.md

 # NOODLE

 Noodle is a project in the works.
 It is a language that i am designing to be quick, yet low level.
 Its syntax will be similar to both rust and js

+### Warning
+Do not use this language for any serious project.
+It is a *hobby* project

 ## Roadmap
 Creation